Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Related Work

-\parag{Hash and Displace} The \emph{hash and displace} technique was originally introduced by~\citet*{fox1992faster} in a work that was named FCH after them.
+The \emph{hash and displace} technique was originally introduced by Fox, Chen, and Heath~\cite{fox1992faster} in a work that was named FCH after them.
 That work also inspired the development of {\pth}~\cite{pth_sigir}.
-The main idea of the method is as follows.
+The main idea of the algorithm is as follows.

-Keys are first hashed and mapped into \emph{non-uniform} buckets; then, the buckets are sorted and processed by falling size: for each bucket, a displacement value $d_i \in [n]$ is determined so that all keys in the bucket can be placed without collisions to positions $(h(x) + d_i) \mymod n$, for a proper universal hash function $h$.
-Lastly, the sequence of displacements $d_i$ is stored in compact form using $\lceil \log_2 n \rceil$ bits per value.
-While the theoretical analysis suggests that by decreasing the number of buckets it is possible to lower the space usage (at the cost of a larger construction time), in practice it is unfeasible to go below 2.5 {\bpk} for large values of $n$.
+Keys are first hashed and mapped into $\lceil cn / \log_2(n) \rceil$ \emph{non-uniform} buckets, for a given parameter $c > \log_2(e)$; the buckets are then sorted and processed by falling size: for each bucket, a displacement value $d_i \in [n]$ is determined so that all keys in the bucket can be placed without collisions to positions $(h(x) + d_i) \mymod n$, using a random hash function $h$.
+Lastly, the sequence of displacements $d_i$ is stored in compact form using $\lceil \log_2(n) \rceil$ bits per value.
+While the theoretical analysis suggests that by decreasing the number of buckets it is possible to lower the space usage, at the cost of a larger construction time, in practice it is unfeasible to go below 2.5 {\bpk} for large values of $n$.